weilandia/coding-for-managers/deployment/README.md

   timeout: 5000
 ```

-## Prepare Your App for Deploy III: Assets and ENV
+## Prepare Your App for Deploy III: Assets, Secrets, ENV
   1. We need to use a special Rails image helper for our langing page image.
 Add the following css rule inside of the `.background-image` selector.
   ```css
     background-image: image_url("generic_background.jpg");
   ```

   2. in `production.rb`, copy and add your ENV variable for Dark Sky that is currently in `development.rb`.

+## Prepare Your App for Deploy IV: Personalize Generic Items
+  1. This website will be live for the public to view (if they have a link).
+All places with {your name here} or something similar should have real content instead of placeholder material.
+One generic item might be the title of your site that gets shown in the browser tab.
+Replace that with something more meaningful.

 ## Deploy to Heroku